-4. Abandoned bicycles that have been impounded by the University Parking Services (those parked on Texas Tech property, not moved for a period of 30 days, and which are not claimed) will be kept in the possession of the University Parking Services for a period of at least 30 days after coming into the possession of the department.
-Thereafter, the Texas Tech property manager will arrange to pick up the bicycles and handle them in accordance with established procedure for the disposal of surplus property.
+4. Abandoned bicycles that have been impounded by the Transportation and Parking Services (those parked on Texas Tech property, not moved for a period of 30 days, and which are not claimed) will be kept in the possession of the Transportation and Parking Services for a period of at least 30 days after coming into the possession of the department.
+Thereafter, the Texas Tech Property Manager will arrange to pick up the bicycles and handle them in accordance with established procedure for the disposal of surplus property.

 5. All money turned in to the Texas Tech Police Department will be held until the owner is identified and claims the money or for a period of 30 days, whichever is less.
-Any money not claimed within the 30-day period will be hand carried to the Director of Accounts Receivable on the campus where the money was found.
-The Director of Accounts Receivable will deposit the money into the appropriate Texas Tech escrow account.
+Any money not claimed within the 30-day period will be hand carried to the Office of University Financial Services on the campus where the money was found.
+The Office of University Financial Services will deposit the money into the appropriate Texas Tech escrow account.

 6. Any abandoned cash that remains in the escrow accounts after three years should be reported to the state treasurer as abandoned personal property, in compliance with Chapter 74 of the Texas Property Code.

 7. The Texas Tech police will comply with all legal waiting periods, statutes, and procedures before releasing any property to the Texas Tech Property Manager for disposal.

 30 Academic and Student Affairs – General

 32 Academic Policies – Faculty

 60 Environmental Health and Safety